 Speedstack's Grid View provides a single grid-based dialog where all materials can be edited from the same screen.
-This allows the user rapidly to change the properties of multiple materials and then apply all the changes simultaneously.
-Editable fields include Layer Name, Description, Dielectric Constant, Loss Tangent and Processed Thickness.
+This allows the user rapidly to change the properties of multiple materials and apply all the changes simultaneously.
+Editable fields include Layer Name, Description, Dielectric Constant, Loss Tangent, Processed Thickness and Copper Coverage.

-The tabular data in Grid view can be exported to Microsoft Excel for editing and the edited version imported from Microsoft Excel into Grid View.
+The tabular data in Grid view can be exported to Microsoft® Excel® for editing and the edited version imported from Microsoft Excel into Grid View.
 Changes made in Grid View are reflected in the main Stackup Editor and can be saved back to the original stackup design.